MatthieuBruh/h1_FirstSteps/README.md

 ## Level 7 -> 8 (optional)
 For this level, I used the command *grep* with the option -rnw and the criteria -e 'millionth'.
 R corresponds to recursive.
-W corresponds to match with the wall word.
+W corresponds to match with the entire word.
 -e corresponds to the search criteria.

     grep -rw data.txt -e 'millionth'